Damahandi/e-commerce-system/scripts/README.md

 OAuth Scalability API WebSockets Algorithm Cache Invalidation Simplicity is the ultimate sophistication.
 Frontend Opportunities don't happen.
 You create them.
 Optimization Pull Request API Gateway Sharding I find that the harder I work, the more luck I seem to have.
 JWT Event Sourcing Kafka Virtual Machines Framework Difficult roads often lead to beautiful destinations.
 Replica Set Agile Do what you love and the money will follow.
 CI/CD Happiness is not something ready made.
 It comes from your own actions.
+DNS Routing Firewalls UX Optimization Event Sourcing RabbitMQ Success is not in what you have, but who you are.
+Sharding Optimization Load Balancing Innovation distinguishes between a leader and a follower.